Please read Shipping FAQs BEFORE ordering!

 My diagnosis has left me with a feeling of relief - all the eye problems, joint and tendon aches and pains, breathing problems (costochondritis, not asthma after all), ear 'infection' etc. are all linked, and I'm not a hypchondriac - but also worry due to not knowing how fast the disease will progress in future.
 It is probably the reason why I loose my voice after a show, and haven't had a lot of energy or stamina for things like show set up and break down for years.
 My first really noticeable eye flare was in 2015 and my diagnosis in 2021 finally came via an ear 'infection' that mysteriously wouldn't respond to any antibiotics, after another series of episcleritis flares in my eyes (usually one eye at a time).
 Most of the effects of RP are not visible to others, and there are no specific blood markers that show up in tests, so diagnosis is difficult, and most GPs have never heard of it.

 I have had various tests and I am now under the care of rhematology at Ninewells Hospital, Dundee.
-I started taking Methotrexate in August 2021, and have recently started taking Infliximab (a 'biologic').
-We are hoping I will be able to wean off taking steroids gradually.
+I started taking Methotrexate in August 2021, and have started taking Infliximab (a 'biologic') in the autumn of 2022.
+Infliximab has been a game changer for me, and I have finally managed to wean off steroids - a long process!
 All these medications work by suppressing the immune system in one way or another, so I have to be very, very careful about infections of any kind - viral, bacterial, or fungal.
 So you may see me wearing a mask more often than most people do now.

-RP is likely to affect what I can do in future, so I am not planning to do much teaching away from home, due to the unpredicability of an RP flare up which can be very incapacitating.
+RP will continue to affect what I can do in future, so I am not planning to do much teaching away from home, due to the unpredicability of an RP flare up which can be very incapacitating.
 I'm not going to be putting myself hundreds of miles away from home and depending on being able to drive myself back.
-I will be doing short talks as part of the World Textile Days, and am planning to do a few workshops close to home next year.
-Please understand, and watch out for updates in my newsletters.
+I will be doing short talks as part of the World Textile Days.